ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ![build step](./images/1.%20copy%20artifacts%20from%20another%20project.png)
 ![build step2](./images/1%20copy%20artifacts%20from%20another%20project1.png)

-* You will notice `save-artifacts `job has an upstream project called `ansible` which means they are connected to each other, click on the `ansible` job drop-down icon and click on **Build Now** to test if the `ansible` job will successfully trigger the `save-artifacts` job.
+* You will notice the `save-artifacts `job has an upstream project called `ansible` which means they are connected to each other, click on the `ansible` job drop-down icon and click on **Build Now** to test if the `ansible` job will successfully trigger the `save-artifacts` job.

 ![build now](./images/1.%20build%20now%20ansible%20.png)
 ![build triggered](./images/1.%20build%20triggered%20save-artifact%20job.png)